Social Media Monitoring Quick-start Guide: Meltwater News

 As PR professionals, we all know that we should be monitoring social media.
 But who should be doing it and what are we looking for?
 And most importantly how do we actually do it?
 The convergence, or collision, of PR and social media has been a hot topic on industry blogs and at conferences throughout 2013.
 The simplest answer to all of these questions is as follows: social media can and should be part of any integrated marketing or PR campaign, and therefore involves several different players; just think of social media as another channel at your disposal.

 Social channel strategy is just like strategy for media outreach or advertising, and social media monitoring allows PR professionals to understand what customers, influencers and other stakeholders think, directly from the source.
 This insight leads to more targeted messaging and better campaigns.
-It also gives you the opportunity to pinpoint where you should engage and spark conversations on topics that are important to your company.
+Social media monitoring also gives you the opportunity to pinpoint where you should engage and spark conversations on topics that are important to your company.

 Social media monitoring can play an important role in several kinds of integrated campaigns, such as: